LeoQ7/homepage/content/posts/CTF-Movement-Aptos/index.md

 #### q3: add

 The sub-problem `q3` is more interesting.
-Similar to other checked math implementation, the [Shl and Shr operations in Move language](https://github.com/move-language/move/blob/main/language/move-vm/runtime/src/interpreter.rs#L1945-L1952) will raise an [ARITHMETIC_ERROR](https://github.com/move-language/move/blob/main/language/move-vm/types/src/values/values_impl.rs#L1568-L1604) if the shift amount is greater than or equal to the bit width of the operand as this is an undefined behavior.
+Similar to other checked arithmetic implementation, the [Shl and Shr operations in Move language](https://github.com/move-language/move/blob/main/language/move-vm/runtime/src/interpreter.rs#L1945-L1952) will raise an [ARITHMETIC_ERROR](https://github.com/move-language/move/blob/main/language/move-vm/types/src/values/values_impl.rs#L1568-L1604) if the shift amount is greater than or equal to the bit width of the operand as this is a cpu-level undefined behavior.
 And the `Shl` operations won't raise `ARITHMETIC_ERROR` if there is an overflow.
 So we can shift the current balance $10$ to the left by more than $8$ bits to set the balance to $0$.

 ### Exploit contract